 We’re also home to multiple public parks: Hart Park, Pocket Park and Root Common Park.
 Each one is perfect for sitting quietly outdoors with a good book, or loads of outdoor activities like enjoying a round of tennis in the warmer months, a curling match in the winter months, or walking or jogging with friends.

 Aptly-named East Tosa is located on the East side and is a vibrant urban community with a classic Main Street feel.
 Much like anywhere in Wauwatosa, you’re bound to find good local brews—both coffee and beer.
-See the “world’s tiniest beer museum” at East Tosa’s Stock House Brewing Co. where they never make the same beer twice.
+Gather around an authentically eclectic, industrial-chic taproom at East Tosa’s Gathering Place Brewing where they serve award-winning, community-centered craft beer.

 Rocket Baby Bakery landed in East Tosa in 2012, and bakes all of their goods from scratch daily, while using local Wisconsin ingredients as frequently as possible.
 Serving up an assortment of light, crispy breads, dozens of pastries, fresh sandwiches, and more, you’ll taste their attention to detail in every single bite.

 There’s more to East Tosa than coffee and sweet treats, you’ll find colorful, eye-catching murals and delicious locally-owned eateries that we’re sure you will fall in love with.

 Nestled in the center of Wauwatosa between East Tosa and Mayfair, MidTown is a budding district with a lot to explore.
 Enjoy roughly 50 locally-owned businesses and shops, including Fiddleheads Coffee Roasters, Kwench Juice Cafe, Lion’s Tail Brewing, and Joy Ice Cream Social.